MasteryEducation/SecuritiesExamsMastery.ca/content/csc/1/1/index.md

 - [ ] The Canadian Investment Regulatory Organization (CIRO)
 - [ ] The World Bank

-> **Explanation:** The Canadian Securities Administrators (CSA) is an umbrella organization that harmonizes regulations across provinces and territories.
+> **Explanation:**( The Canadian Securities Administrators (CSA) is an umbrella organization that harmonizes regulations across provinces and territories.)

----

 ### CIRO was formed through the amalgamation of which two self-regulatory organizations?